Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

     - 0:  Default
     - 1:  Athenians

-- Note: Athenians start with it set to 1.
+- Note: Athenians start with it set to 1 by initial Economic Policy

 ## 508. Unknown Resource 508